16 Different Types of Evergreen Trees (With Pictures)

 Conclusion

-As you can see, there are several varieties of evergreen trees that you can use for ornamental reasons or as a solution to a problem like a lack of privacy or too much wind creating snowdrifts on your property.
-Pine and fir trees are extremely easy to find and grow almost everywhere in the United States, so they make a great choice for a beginner or for someone who wants to create a barrier between properties or break wind.
-Cedar is also a great choice because it repels insects, including fleas and ticks.
-If your need for an Evergreen tree is strictly decorative, then hopefully, the images above give you what you need to select your favorite.
+As you can see, several varieties of evergreen trees can be used for ornamental reasons or as a solution to a problem like a lack of privacy or too much wind creating snowdrifts on your property.
+Pine and fir trees are easy to find and grow almost everywhere in the United States, and they make an excellent choice for a beginner or someone who wants to create a barrier between properties or break wind.

 Featured Image Credit: Pixabay